Skip to main content

 Andrew and Megan Mosely at Etiwanda

-Resilience in the Rangelands | UPDATED November 2023
+Resilience in the Rangelands | Updated October 2024

 ‘In the last few good seasons, the results have really started to show what can happen when you’ve got the foundation right and get some of these practices in place.
 It doesn’t happen overnight.’ – Andrew Mosely

-Andrew and Megan have been applying a holistic approach to farming for two decades on their property 90 kms south of Cobar, and are now seeing their hard work and investments paying off.
-Their family has developed a deep connection to the area and the landscape since Andrew’s grandfather drew ‘Manuka’ in a returned serviceman’s ballot in 1949.
+Andrew and Megan have been applying a holistic approach to farming for two decades on their property 90 km south of Cobar, and are now seeing their hard work and investments paying off.
+Their family has developed a deep connection to the area and the landscape since Andrew’s grandfather drew ‘Manuka’ in a returned servicemen’s ballot in 1949.
 When Andrew and Megan took over in 1997, the farm was running a wool operation and at the time faced significant challenges including degradation in the landscape through capped soils and Invasive Native Scrub (INS), which was inhibiting the growth of grass and profitability of the business.
-They started questioning what was going on, and looking for answers, with the goal of creating a more productive, resilient and prosperous farm.
+They started questioning what was going on and looking for answers, with the goal of creating a more productive, resilient and prosperous farm.

-Since making these changes, the Moselys have noticed they have more high-succession and better quality perennial grasses, and less capping and bare ground.
+Since making these changes, the Moselys have noticed they have more high-succession and better quality perennial grasses and less capping and bare ground.
 Generally, their property has more life than it used to.

-‘When you start to look down, and look at the species and what’s going on, there’s a huge difference between this managed environment and the unmanaged conventional type environments in a similar area.’
-Megan
+‘When you start to look down, and look at the species and what’s going on, there’s a huge difference between this managed environment and the unmanaged conventional type environments in a similar area.’ – Megan Mosely

 They see these management approaches as a real opportunity in the rangelands environment.
 In addition, they are interested in the potential of ecosystems services markets to encourage landscape improvements, however they wish to see these schemes incentivise meaningful actions in the landscape, and to take a more holistic approach to landscapes and enterprises.

 One of Andrew and Megan’s key motivators going forward is to take their business to the ‘next level’ to be able to accommodate their daughters if they choose to be involved.
 Andrew and Megan’s daughters have grown up being exposed to Holistic Management, and this way of thinking is now second nature to them, in the way that they see the country and how they handle stock.
 Everyone working on the farm continues to develop their knowledge through courses undertaken together which is helpful for a shared understanding.
-They currently work on the farm with one full-time employee and would like to enable their two daughters to work in the business if they choose to in the future.
+Andre and Megan currently work on the farm with one full-time employee and would like to enable their two daughters to work in the business if they choose to in the future.

 They have found the project to be really helpful in planning for this, and access through the project to business coaching and benchmarking has already made a huge impact on their operation.
 Having a coach with experience in family farming to bounce ideas off and to suggest ideas that perhaps they haven’t thought of before has been extremely helpful.
 In addition, Megan adds that it’s great to have someone who helps to coach them through their thinking about how they are making decisions, rather than telling them what to do.
 They have really enjoyed this process, and working with someone who has a lot of experience on extensive properties which often don’t follow ‘textbook’ behaviours.
 Similar to the other core producers, they have found being involved in the group and having other people’s insights in a peer setting has been helpful to find new ways of thinking.

-‘We’ve all got our blind spots and hopefully that’s the idea with having the four of us involved, we can maybe highlight some of those blind spots and move the whole lot of us forward.’
-Andrew
+‘We’ve all got our blind spots and hopefully that’s the idea with having the four of us involved, we can maybe highlight some of those blind spots and move the whole lot of us forward.’ – Andrew Mosely

-(L-R) Andrew and Megan Mosely
+(L-R) Andrew and Megan Mosely.
+Source: Grow Love Project

-Farm facts
+Farm Facts

 Location